granule-project/granule/README.md

 ## Installation

 The Granule interpreter requires Z3, for which installation instructions can be found [here](https://github.com/Z3Prover/z3).
-An easy way to install Z3 on mac is via Homebrew, e.g.,
+On mac, an easy way to install Z3 is via Homebrew:

     $ brew install z3

 To install Granule, we recommend you use [Stack](https://docs.haskellstack.org/en/stable/README/):

-    $ git clone https://github.com/dorchard/granule && cd granule && stack setup && stack install
+    $ git clone https://github.com/granule-project/granule && cd granule && stack setup && stack install

-We recommend you use the latest version of Stack.
-If you have any problems building, this may be due to an outdated version of Stack; you can update stack via `stack upgrade`.
+If you have any problems building, this may be due to an outdated version of Stack; you can update Stack via `stack upgrade`.

 ## Executing Granule Programs

 Granule program files have file extension `.gr`.
-Use the `gr` command to execute them:
+Use the `gr` command to run the interpreter:

     $ gr examples/NonEmpty.gr
     Checking examples/NonEmpty.gr...